Brand storytelling is a powerful way to build lasting connections with audiences through content.

 The five brands profiled here show exactly why it pays to tell data-led brand stories, but first let’s get clear on storytelling itself.

 What even is a story?

-In this context a story is any narrative that makes us feel something.
-Stories work at the emotional level, appealing to the heart to get their message across in a way that straight descriptions can’t match within content marketing.
+In this context, a story is any narrative that makes us feel something.
+A great brand story works at the emotional level, appealing to the heart to get its marketing messages across in a way that straight descriptions can’t match.

 Today’s brands aren’t just data collectors.
 They’re data storytellers too.